 There is also the fact that if you rent out your second home to tenants or other holidaymakers, they usually don’t look after it in the same way as you do and this can cause damage to your goods such as your TV, furniture, barbeque or garden.
 If you’re renting out your property to tenants it would also be worth looking into landlord insurance.

 This is the most common insurance for second homes.
 This protects the building and physical parts of the house such as walls and roofs from damages caused by fire, floods and other disasters.
 So if you have Second Home Buildings Insurance, you will be able to make claims to repair and rebuild your property.

-The amount on your buildings insurance policy should be exactly enough to rebuild your home.
-Policymakers will try calculate the rebuild value of your property and they may require a chartered surveyor to verify.
+The amount of your buildings insurance policy should be exactly enough to rebuild your home.
+Policymakers will try to calculate the rebuild value of your property and they may require a chartered surveyor to verify.
 If costing out the building proves difficult, you can always purchase unlimited cover.